-- 1. Successful completion of nine credit hours from any one continuing education interest area will entitle the student to a certificate. - Seminars and workshops taken in the Continuing Education department may count towards a certificate in general studies.
-The general rule is that one general studies credit shall be awarded for every 16 clock hours of seminar participation. - 3.
-A grade of "P" (Satisfactory) indicates successful completion of a course for purpose of granting credit.
-A grade "W" indicates that the class has not yet been satisfactorily completed. - 4.
-Courses/seminars taken at other institutions are not applicable to a general studies certificate.
+- 1. Successful completion of nine General Studies credit hours. - 2.
+A grade of "P" (Pass) indicates successful completion of a course for purpose of granting credit.
+A grade "W" indicates that the class has not yet been satisfactorily completed. - 3.
+Course/seminars taken at other institutions are not applicable to a general studies certificate.

-A \$10.00 non-refundable fee will be charged to those adults who wish a certificate upon completion of the certificate in general studies program.
-This fee is payable at the time when the certificate applied for.
-Any adult who wishes to have his past continuing education (adult education) work included for the certificate in general studies may do so by applying to the dean of continuing education.
-Any adult who registers for a continuing education course automatically enters the certificate in general studies program.
+A \$10.00 non-refundable fee will be charged to those who wish a certificate upon completion of the Certificate in General Studies program.
+This fee is payable at the time when the certificate is applied for.
+Anyone who wishes to have his past continuing education work included for the Certificate in General Studies may do so by applying to the Dean of Continuing Education.
+Anyone who registers for a Continuing Education course automatically enters the Certificate in General Studies program.